ray-x/go.nvim/README.md

 fetch current url
 2. tags: if ``//+build tags`` exist it will be added automatically
 3. args: if multiple args is provided, you need toconcatenate it with '\ ', e.g. GoTest -args yourtags\ other_args
+4. % will expand to current file path, e.g. GoBuild %

 Show test coverage: